 If you’re in an industry that must meet specific compliance requirements such as PCI DSS or HIPAA, how the data center infrastructure is designed, built, maintained, and audited is a major component of meeting and maintaining compliance.
 This can be a giant burden on organizations in terms of hiring a compliance team and paying for external audits.
 Some data center facilities are designed to meet strict physical and secure-access compliance requirements, making it easier for you to achieve compliance overall.

 Compliant infrastructure and security practices are often provided at no extra charge, as those measures are in place anyway.
 However, some colocation providers may charge you for compliance audits, so verify if this is a complimentary service or an additional fee.

 Getting a Colocation Quote

 While there are a set of basics when it comes to the cost of colocation, your specific deployment and needs drive the majority of the cost.
-When considering colocation, do some initial information gathering (here’s a quick reference guide to help you), then approach a colocation provider.
+When considering colocation, do some initial information gathering, then approach a colocation provider.
 A Sales Engineer specializing in colocation will be able to guide you, spec out your needs, and give you an accurate estimate for your specific environment.